 Salesforce security isn’t a one-and-done event.
 It’s something ongoing that needs to be monitored and adjusted depending on your needs and environment.

-With all this talk about sharing models and MFA, you might be feeling overwhelmed.
+You might feel overwhelmed by all this talk about sharing models and MFA.
 Don’t be!
 Get in touch to see how Red Argyle can help!